tomas-fryza/vhdl-labs/lab6-lfsr/README.md

 ## Challenges

-1. Modify the output pulse signal from the clock enable component based on a control signal (like a switch).
-You will be able to enable or disable the pulse signal itself, to achieve the LFSR pause/resume functionality.
+1. In `top_level` file, enable or disable the pulse signal from the clock enable component using an extra switch.
+You will be able to achieve the LFSR pause/resume functionality.

 2. Implement an 8-bit LFSR counter and display its value on two 7-segment displays.
 Split the 8-bit LFSR value into two 4-bit nibbles, each corresponding to a digit for the 7-segment displays.
-Use a 1-bit simple counter (from the last lab) to alternate between the two displays at a suitable timing interval, creating the illusion that both digits are shown simultaneously.
+Use a 1-bit simple counter (from the previous lab) to alternate between the two displays at a suitable timing interval, creating the illusion that both digits are shown simultaneously.
 Ensure that each 4-bit value is properly encoded to display the corresponding digit on the 7-segment displays.

 <a name="references"></a>